BitcoinDesign/Guide/guide/designing-products/common-user-flows.md

    layout = "float-left"
 %}

-It is essential to distinguish between wallet software and the wallet representing the user's "account."
-This particular experience may be almost invisible or highly elaborate.
-While some mobile wallet applications choose to create and secure a wallet during the first launch automatically, other wallets provide extensive configuration wizards.
+By _wallet_, we normally mean the [_wallet application_](/guide/glossary/wallet/#wallet-application).
+In this context, we will instead talk about creating the [_bitcoin wallet_](/guide/glossary/wallet/#bitcoin-wallet) (the data structure which stores and manages the user's private key(s), which the software interacts with to control funds on the Bitcoin blockchain.

 </div>

+A good starting point today is an [HD wallet](/guide/glossary/wallet/#hd-wallet) implemented according to [BIP](/guide/glossary/#bip---bitcoin-improvement-proposal)32, 39, 43, 44, 49, 84 and 380.

-Not all wallets are the same as new standards have emerged over time.
-So some software may create wallets via outdated technical formats, and others allow users to choose different technical formats during wallet creation for wider compatibility with other software.
-[Wallets Recovery](https://github.com/nvk/wallets-recovery){:target="_blank"} provides a great overview of different implementations and how nuanced some of the differences are.
-Generally, these differences are very difficult to understand for regular users and should either be automatically handled by the system, or explained in layman terms.
+Some older software may create wallets with outdated technical formats, while others allow users to choose specific formats for their particular needs.
+Generally, this is difficult to understand for regular users and should either be automatically handled with good default settings, or explained in layman terms.
+The Wallets Recovery project provides a great overview of different implementations and how nuanced some of the differences are.

-One of the most complex users flows in Bitcoin is the creation of multisignature wallets.
-Multisignature means that there are multiple keys that control the wallet.
-All keys are required for the creation of the wallet, and users can choose the number of keys required to sign transactions.
-This is typically done to increase security because it avoids having a single point of failure.
-For a hacker to get access to 2 out of total of 3 keys that are geographically distributed is much harder than if there is just a single key.
-While a single user can more easily set up a multisignature wallet with one computer and multiple hardware wallets, it is harder when multiple users hold keys.
-In that scenario, a file needs to be sent around for each participant to sign.
-Some wallet software providers hosts servers that seamlessly connect these users.
-However, this provides another potential attack vector and introduces risk.
+Most modern wallet applications should aim to support the Lightning network in addition to the base layer.
+While there are different options for how the applications interact with a Lightning network node, an HD wallet works fine for storing the required keys.

+Wallets can also be created with control shared between several other wallets, so called [multi-key wallets](/guide/private-key-management/multi-key/) (or multi-signature / multi-sig).
+This is typically done to increase security.

 ## Importing an existing wallet